Charity Crowdfunding Guide: How To Support Your Favorite Cause

 Some businesses will donate a percentage of profits or hold events for nonprofits where proceeds go directly to the organization.
-If your company is not able to directly sponsor a nonprofit, you may be able to get your co-workers involved by inviting them to volunteer with you or simply informing people about how they can help your favorite charity.
+If your company is not able to directly sponsor a nonprofit, you may be able to get your co-workers involved by inviting them to volunteer with you or simply informing them about how they can help your favorite organization.
 It’s easy, effective and will take very little effort from you.
-Some organizations, have a hassle-free sign-up process for volunteers, which makes it easy for you and your colleagues to volunteer time.
+Some organizations have a hassle-free sign-up process for volunteers, which makes it easy for you and your colleagues to volunteer time.

 Four ways you can fundraise for charity

 If you’re short on time and want to go beyond just donating money, the easiest way to help and still make a great impact is by getting your whole network involved.
 Everyone loves helping people they care for and contributing to the causes you’re passionate about.